bitchStuck/azalea-dotfiles/README.md

 # azalea-dotfiles
-dotfiles for my arcolinux computer Azalea
+My dotfiles for my computer azalea.
+Azalea is my arco linux computer, here is the config files for:
+- hyprland
+- waybar
+- arco linux default scripts
+- other things I may add in the future.